-- a) Clause 17: Development on ridgetops in rural areas. - b) Clause 33: Buffer zones to avoid potential land use conflicts. - 1.6.4 Other Development Control and Section 94 Contribution Plans: This Multiple Occupancy Development Control Plan applies to specific matters and should be read in conjunction with the following: - a) Any applicable area specific rural community services and facilities plan. - b) Section 94 Contributions Plans for Rural Roads, Public Open Space, State Emergency Services and Bushfire Services. - c) Development Control Plan No. 27 'Buffer Areas'.
+- a) Clause 17: Development on ridgetops in rural areas, - b) Clause 33: Buffer zones to avoid potential land use conflicts, and are attached to this plan.

+- 1.6.4 This Multiple Occupancy Development Control Plan applies to specific matters and should be read in conjunction with the following: - a) Any applicable rural community services and facilities plan. - b) Section 94 Contributions Plans for Rural Roads, Public Open Space, State Emergency Services and Bushfire Services. - c) Development Control Plan No. 27 'Buffer Areas'.